-- Start out slow.
+Start out slow.
 In your first few weeks, your AI Assistant will have no reputation.
 Email providers will treat this basically the same as a bad reputation.
-Until your Assistant has history of sending with few unsubscribes, no mark as spam, and replies from leads, they will be subject to extra scrutiny.
+Until your Assistant has history of being a good netizen, they will be subject to extra scrutiny.

-- Don't email lots of people from the same company.
-If any person you're emailing is clearly not the right person for the email, they may mark it as spam, and that's very bad for your reputation.
+Don't email lots of people from the same company.
+If any person you're emailing is clearly not the right person for the email, they may mark it as spam.
 Too many of these in the same company will draw the wrong kind of attention, and they'll be likely to request a DNC.